forguncyglobal/forguncyglobal.github.io/docs/5-working-with-forguncy-builder/9-List-views/0-List-views.md

 A column header is a string that is used as the header row of a table.
 This string and appearance of column header is editable.
 Left edge of list view area can also be set as the row header, and this is editable.

+Kindly refer [Working with Database](https://docs.forguncy.net/working-with-database/#working-with-database) to know more about database and table creation in Forguncy.

 <!--
 ## List Display
 You can list data by binding a table to a list view.